3 June 2025

 You can start your day with a coastal walk on Bathers Way to Merewether Beach, renowned for its ocean baths and surf beach.
 Later, discover into the city’s creative side at Civic Theatre, a heritage-listed venue hosting live performances, or savour locally brewed craft beer at Foghorn Brewery.

-This is your guide to the best places to swim, walk, eat, and drink during your visit to Newcastle.
+This is your guide to the best places to swim, walk, eat, and drink during your weekend getaway in Newcastle.

 Newcastle’s coastline is home to a variety of great swimming spots, including sandy beaches and historic ocean baths.
 You can enjoy a swim in the surf at the beaches or opt for a more relaxed experience in the baths.
 These beaches and baths rank among the top things to do in Newcastle, offering both relaxation and fun.